arthur-stammet/Pisano-Visualizer/README.md

 # Fibonacci-Pisano Showroom

 An interactive Python visualizer for the Pisano Series (modular Fibonacci), with gallery-ready exports and an informational overlay.
-Use it to explore moduli, autosave images/scores/text, and prepare assets for SmugMug.
+Use it to explore moduli, autosave images/scores/text, and prepare assets for SmugMug like this one: https://stammet-petit.smugmug.com/Arthurs-Creations/Research/Pisano-Visualizer

 ## Features